Installation#

 To contribute back to the base repository NREL/wind-hybrid-open-controller, please do the following:

-• Create a branch from the base repository’s develop branch on your fork containing your code changes (e.g. your-github-id:feature/your-new-feature)
+branch on your fork containing your code changes (e.g.your-github-id:feature/your-new-feature

 For more information on what your pull request should contain, see Code development.